SAP-samples/teched2023-DA271/exercises/ex3/README.md

 ![](media/a58c8ac482a660123406c62343aa40eb.png)

+Again, if you prefer not to see the id columns for employees or region codes, go on the three dots (...) to the right of ADDRESSID and RESPONSIBLE in the Rows panel and change the presentation from *ID and Description* to *Description*.

 ## External hierarchies with directories

 In October 2023, SAP Datasphere introduced a revamped data model for parent-child hierarchies that is aligned with the SAP S/4 and SAP BW data models for hierarchies.
 This capability is called "[external hierarchies with directories](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/36c39eee184c485a80ebce9d0fec49ec.html)".